• ROENFR

 Executive Bureau

 Art.
-42 – (1) BEx is composed of the president, three vice-presidents, and one member from each side.
+42 – (1) BEx is composed of the president, three vice-presidents, and one member from each party.

 (2) BEx is led by the president of CES.

 Art.
-43 – (1) The nomination of BEx members is made in the first meeting of the Plenary, each side proposing one vice-president and one member.
+43 – (1) The nomination of BEx members is made in the first meeting of the Plenary, each party proposing one vice-president and one member.

 (2) The mandate of BEx ceases on the date of expiration of the mandate of the Plenary.